hayeah/fork2/prompt.md

   - Adding/removing trailing commas in objects and arrays
   - Enforcing consistent brace style (e.g. same-line vs new-line)
   - Standardizing semicolon usage (adding or removing based on style)
-- The write_to_file and replace_in_file tool responses will include the final state of the file after any auto-formatting
+- The files content you have requested through read_file will reflect the latest content after your edit, and the auto-formatting that may have occurred.
-- Use this final state as your reference point for any subsequent edits.
+- Always use the final state as your reference point for any subsequent edits.
 This is ESPECIALLY important when crafting SEARCH blocks for replace_in_file which require the content to match what's in the file exactly.

 # Workflow Tips